 Dan has rare accreditation in both advanced echocardiography (transthoracic echocardiography, transoesophageal echocardiography) and cardiac MRI.
 Dan is proficient in all aspects of modern echocardiography, including 3D echocardiography.

-He has co-lead on the implementation of the cardiac MRI service in Bath.
+He was co-lead on the implementation of the cardiac MRI service in Bath in 2015.

 Coronary Angiography and Pulmonary Hypertension